 - If they’ve found their calling and don’t seem like they’re giving up any time soon (and keep in mind, most do continue on as agents), you could have a decades-long relationship that pays off with lots of books.

-- them, they also have little going against them.
+- While they might not have much going for them, they also have little going against them.
 An established agent once told me that a new agent is in a unique position because they have no duds under their belt.
 Their slate is clean.

 How can you decide for yourself?